TheOddler/theoddler.github.io/_slides/about.md

 * <a href="https://www.pabloproductions.be/RiskOfThrones/">Risk of Thrones</a>
   * A huge, 1.2m by 1.6m, Risk board based on the Game of Thrones world.
 * <a href="http://pokedex.pabloproductions.be">Pokédex</a>
-  * A simple web Pokédex made in Elm, using Pokéapi for all the data.
+  * A simple web Pokédex showing type-advantages made in Elm.
 {: .table_list}

 ### Main skills